There is now less than a year until the EU General Data Protection Regulation (“GDPR”) enters into effect on 25th May 2018.

 The GDPR builds and expands upon the concepts and principles enshrined in the DPA.
 There are some interesting changes, however, which include the regulations applying directly to those businesses which are engaged to process data on behalf of others and increased fines which can be levied (including fines of up to 4 percent of annual turnover for the most significant non-compliance).

-The Information Commissioner’s Office (“ICO”) has provided a useful Overview of the GDPR to help businesses understand the upcoming changes, including some information on the following: –
+The Information Commissioner’s Office (“ICO”) has provided a useful overview of the GDPR to help businesses understand the upcoming changes, including some information on the following: –

 • organisations it applies to;